mharoruiz/iberian_exception/README.md

 This project lives in an `renv` reproducible environment which uses R version 4.2.3.
 It is recommended that you adjust your R version accordingly to execute the files successfully.

-To set up the virtual environment and replicate the results, follow these instructions:
+To set up the virtual environment and replicate the results:

 1. Open `replication.Rproj` and execute the following commands:

-        install.packages("renv") # if necessary
         library(renv)
         renv::restore()

 2. Version `5.0.2` of package `curl` will be installed by default.
 However, this version will conflict with package `eurostat`.
 To resolve this conflict, change the version manually with:

-        install("curl@5.0.1")
+        renv::install("curl@5.0.1")

 3. Execute `replicate_results.R`.